pagkly/Zed/Investopedia3/Load Fund Definition.md

 Load Fund Definition
 ## What Is a Load Fund?

-A load fund is a mutual fund that comes with a [sales charge](https://www.investopedia.com/terms/s/salescharge.asp) or commission.
-The fund investor pays the load, which goes to compensate a sales intermediary, such as a [broker](https://www.investopedia.com/ask/answers/06/brokerandmarketmaker.asp), [financial planner](https://www.investopedia.com/terms/f/financialplanner.asp) or investment advisor, for his time and expertise in selecting an appropriate fund for the investor.
+A load fund is a mutual fund that comes with a [[sales charge]](https://www.investopedia.com/terms/s/salescharge.asp) or commission.
+The fund investor pays the load, which goes to compensate a sales intermediary, such as a [[broker]](https://www.investopedia.com/ask/answers/06/brokerandmarketmaker.asp), [[financial planner]](https://www.investopedia.com/terms/f/financialplanner.asp) or investment advisor, for his time and expertise in selecting an appropriate fund for the investor.
 The load is either paid up front at the time of purchase (front-end load), when the shares are sold (back-end load), or as long as the fund is held by the investor (level-load).

-Load funds may be contrasted with [no-load funds](https://www.investopedia.com/terms/n/no-loadfund.asp), which do not carry a sales charge.
+Load funds may be contrasted with [[no-load funds]](https://www.investopedia.com/terms/n/no-loadfund.asp), which do not carry a sales charge.

 ### Key Takeaways